roman-milk/roman-milk.github.io/surrounded.md

  "Oh Matt!
 You're doing it.
 You're gonna make me cum!
 OH, FUCK!" she yelled.
 Her asshole clenched around my cock as she came.
 I couldn't hold back anymore.
 I started cumming in her ass.
 I was cumming in buckets.
 Finally, after a minute, it stopped.
 I fell to my back, completely drained.
 I was breathing hard.
 Katie was on her stomach, gathering her strength back.
 I can see my cum leaking out of her ass.
 She got up and crawled over to me.
 She laid her body on mine.
 She leaned down and slipped her tongue into my mouth.
 We started to make out, again.
 Unbelievably, my dick started to get hard again.
 She could feel it poking at her.
 She leaned up, and, without taking her tongue from my mouth, grabbed my dick, and slid it into her pussy.
 She started bouncing on it again.
 I could feel her tits sliding against my chest.
 I pounded up into her as she came down on me.
 This session wouldn't last very long.
 I quickly rolled us both over.
 Our mouths separated.
 Her eyes flash in shock and lust.
 I took her legs, put them on my shoulders, and rolled her up so her face is in between her legs.
 I started pounding her as hard as I could, again.

  "Pound me, Matt.
 Pound me!" she encouraged.
 Our sweat was intermingling as we fucked.
 I grunted and moaned as I pounded her.
 The phone rang again, but I ignored it as I kept on sliding my cock into her hot pussy for a few more minutes.
 I finally came in her again as she came one last time.
 I rolled off of her completely exhausted.
 We lied in bed for a few minutes, getting our strength back.
 Finally, she stood up.
 I could see her perfect ass wiggle as she walked across the room.
 She started to talk as she put her clothes back on.
-Report_Story #3